olamilittlewise/Google-Play-Store-App-Reviews-Sentiment-Analysis/README.md

 Gain insights into user satisfaction and dissatisfaction with the app.
 - Identify common issues or pain points raised by users.
-- Evaluate how positive or negative sentiments have evolved.
+- Evaluate how positive or negative sentiments have evolved over time.
 - Provide actionable recommendations for app developers to improve the user experience.

 Through this analysis, we aim to help the development team make data-driven decisions and prioritize areas for app enhancement, ultimately leading to a more user-friendly and enjoyable Hiking Project app.